-Grievance and Appeal Process for Members with Serious Mental Illness Designation: The following applies to members with an SMI designation (refer to ARS 36-550(4):
+Grievance and Appeal Process for Members with Serious Mental Illness Designation: The following applies to members who have been designated as Seriously Mentally III (refer to A.R.S. § 36-550(4):

-The Contractor shall implement grievance and appeal processes as described in AAC Title 9, Chapter 21, Article 4 for members with a SMI designation, hereinafter "the SMI grievance and appeal processes."
-The Contractor shall ensure that the SMI grievance and appeal processes comply with all applicable requirements in Arizona State laws and administrative regulations including the ACOM, AMPM, AAC Title 9, Chapter 21, Article 4, and the requirements specified in this Contract.
+The Contractor shall implement grievance and appeal processes as described in Arizona Administrative Code Title 9, Chapter 21, Article 4 for members with a SMI designation, hereinafter "the SMI grievance and appeal processes."
+The Contractor shall ensure that the SMI grievance and appeal processes comply with all applicable requirements in Arizona State laws and administrative regulations including the ACOM, AMPM, A.A.C.
+Title 9, Chapter 21, Article 4, and the requirements specified in this Contract.